-Improving Services for Victims of Sexual Violence
+Sustaining and Expanding Services for Victims of Sexual Violence

-The original Violence Against Women Act (VAWA) was enacted in 1994 as Title IV of the Violent Crime Control and Law Enforcement Act (P.L.
-103-322).
-When the 109th Congress passed legislation in December 2005 to reauthorize VAWA, it created a new federal funding stream dedicated entirely to the provision of direct services for victims of sexual violence.
-The new Sexual Assault Services Program (SASP) in the Services and Outreach Title of VAWA 2005 will also provide resources for state sexual assault coalitions that assist rape crisis centers.
+In response to this call for funding, the 109th Congress passed legislation in December 2005 to reauthorize the Violence Against Women Act and create a new federal funding stream dedicated entirely to the provision of direct services for victims of sexual violence.
+The new SASP in the Services and Outreach Title of VAWA 2005 will also provide resources for state sexual assault coalitions that assist sexual assault service providers.

 The need: prevention, education, and safety programs on college campuses

 Each year, U.S. colleges receive federal funding to improve services for survivors of sexual violence and implement important prevention and education programs on campus.
 Colleges have to meet certain requirements about disclosing crimes of sexual violence and provide critical resources to survivors in order to be eligible for this type of funding.
 These requirements are outlined in key federal laws, such as the Clery Act, Campus SaVE, Title IX, and VAWA.

 - The response: collaboration with lawmakers to renew funding streams

 Each year, RAINN works with lawmakers to ensure these funding streams are renewed, and in some cases expanded.
 These funds are critical to continued success of programs in place today and the expansion of programs and services in the future.

 The need: continuous improvement and high standards for victim services programs